SafeHome.org may receive compensation from some providers listed on this page. Learn More

 This way, wired cameras look less messy in our home.
 But if you’d rather not deal with wires at all, we suggest taking a look at Arlo’s cameras and systems, many of which are wire-free and use rechargeable batteries.

-For a camera under $80, it feels like a luxury to have wire-free functionality.
+For a camera under $100, it feels like a luxury to have wire-free functionality.
 But keep in mind that it’s not the only wire-free camera out there that’s considered budget-friendly.
-We got a firsthand look at this setup when we tested Ring Stick Up Cam, an impressive wire-free camera for just under $100.
+We got a firsthand look at this setup when we tested Ring Stick Up Cam, an impressive wire-free camera for just about the same price point.
 It’s also worth noting that Ring and Blink offer identical cloud storage plans with their cameras, but we’ll dig deeper into that in a few.

 FYI: To really explore Ring’s range of cameras and packages, we recommend checking out our Ring camera pricing guide, where we go into nitty-gritty detail on what to expect when it comes to camera costs, cloud storage fees, and bundling options for Ring security cameras.